About

 Wade is an ordained deacon and ruling elder (and former Diaconate Moderator and Session Clerk) at Raleigh Court Presbyterian Church (PCUSA).
 There, he co-created MENistry and was Chair of the RCPC Mission Study Team.

 Wade is married to high school sweetheart Robbie Gibson, who works for Otsuka.
-They are blessed with two chidlren: Jack, a high school Physics and Engineering teacher, and Grace, a Business Management major at James Madison University.
-Wade's parents, Ed and Betty, taught in public elementary schools for almost ninety combined years.
+They are blessed with two chidlren: Jack, a high school Physics and Engineering teacher, and Grace, a graduate in Business Management major at James Madison University.
+Wade's parents, Ed and Betty, taught in public elementary schools for more than eighty combined years.
 Wade's brother Scott, sister-in-law Beth, and sister-in-law Virginia teach in public schools, as do several other family members.